SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_466aeca2-e112-4ccc-a109-c6d85b91bbcf_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "PsExec Process"

+    Detects PsExec execution, command line which contains pstools or installation of the PsExec service.
+PsExec is a SysInternals which can be used to execute a program on another computer.
+The tool is as much used by attackers as by administrators.

+    - **Effort:** advanced

+??? abstract "RDP Session Discovery"

+    Detects use of RDP session discovery via qwinsta or quser.
+Used by some threat actors to know if someone is working via RDP on a server.

+    - **Effort:** advanced

 ??? abstract "RYUK Ransomeware - martinstevens Username"

     Detects user name "martinstevens".
 Wizard Spider is used to add the user name "martinstevens" to the AD of its victims.
 It was observed in several campaigns; in 2019 and 2020.